IEEE 802.11v-2011

 802.11 is a set of IEEE standards that govern wireless networking transmission methods.
-They are commonly used today in their 802.11a, 802.11b, 802.11g, 802.11n, and 802.11ac versions to provide wireless connectivity in the home, office and some commercial establishments.
+They are commonly used today in their 802.11a, 802.11b, 802.11g, 802.11n, and 802.11ac versions to provide wireless connectivity in the home, office and commercial establishments.

 Wireless Network Management

 802.11v is the Wireless Network Management standard for the IEEE 802.11 family of standards.
-802.11v allows client devices to exchange information about the network topology, including information about the RF environment, making each client network aware, facilitating overall improvement of the wireless network.
+802.11v allows client devices to exchange information about the network topology, including information about the RF environment, making each client network-aware, facilitating overall improvement of the wireless network.

 802.11v describes enhancements to wireless network management, such as: